-For the purpose of the NHTF Program, a "mixed income" project contains at least one residential unit that is set aside for an extremely low income household and one or more other residential units available to tenants in other higher income designations as defined by HUD; very low income, low income, moderate income and/or above.

-a.
-NHTF funds may only be used for NHTF qualifying residential units.
+For the purpose of the NHTF Program, a "mixed income" project contains at least one residential unit that is set aside for an extremely low income household and one or more other residential units available to tenants in other higher income designations as defined by HUD: very low income, low income, moderate income, and/or above.
+NHTF funds may only be used for NHTF qualifying residential units and other eligible costs, as specified within the NHTF Manual.